ahlansantos/KiNBOL/README.md

 KiNBOL is a hobby OS I'm building from scratch to learn how operating systems actually work.
 It started as a simple framebuffer kernel and grew into something with memory management, interrupts, a scheduler, and a shell.

-Everything here is written from scratch - no Linux code, no BSD code, just me and a lot of documentation.
+Most things here are written from scratch, and a lot of documentation.

 ---